 There are many California and federal laws in place to protect the rights of employees.
-Many employers count on the fact that most employees do not understand these laws that exist to protect them.
+Many employers count on the fact that most employees do not understand the laws that exist to protect them.

 The lawyers at JML Law, A Professional Law Corporation, in Woodland Hills have been representing workers who are treated unfairly or who are wrongfully fired for over 40 years.
-During that time, Joseph M. Lovretovich has taken employers all the way to the California Supreme Court to protect the rights of our clients in Los Angeles County, Orange County, San Francisco and throughout California.
+During that time, Joseph M. Lovretovich has taken employers all the way to the California Supreme Court to protect the rights of our clients in Los Angeles County, Orange County, San Francisco, and throughout California.

 Dedicated To Protecting Your Rights In The Workplace

-- Discrimination, including race, sex, gender and age discrimination claims
+- Discrimination, including race, sex, gender, and age discrimination claims

 - Sexual harassment and assault claims

 - Wage and hour violations, including unpaid overtime

 - Failure to pay commissions and fair wages

 - Family and Medical Leave Act and California Family Rights Act violations